busykoala/fastapi-opa/CONTRIBUTING.md

 Limit docstrings to places in the code where they help to understand what goes on.
 Other than that critical endpoints use type hinting.
-Define interfaces for all code used when implementing the package.
+Define interfaces for all code used for implementing the package.

 Use [vale](https://vale.sh/) to lint `README.md` and `CONTRIBUTING.md`.
 After
 installing `vale` run `vale README.md CONTRIBUTING.md` to get the errors,